ehu7559/cryptoPalsWriteups/set1guide.md

 ADD ROUND KEY: Blocks are XOR'd against a pre-computed quantity based on the key

-SUB BYTES was implemented with a lookup table for convenience sake, but is, in actuality, also expressible as a matrix multiplication.
+###SUB BYTES was implemented with a lookup table for convenience sake, but is, in
+actuality, also expressible as a matrix multiplication.
 TO invert it, simply use a lookup table that goes the other way.
 (SB_TABLE[i] = j, INV_SB_TABLE[j] = i)

-SHIFT ROWS was implemented with a mapping for compactness, but can be expressed as a manipulation of a matrix.
+###SHIFT ROWS was implemented with a mapping for compactness, but can be expressed
+as a manipulation of a matrix.
 For the inverse, use the reverse mapping.

-SHIFT ROWS:
+####SHIFT ROWS:
 ```
 0 4 8 c         0 4 8 c
-1 5 9 d  __\    5 9 d 1
+1 5 9 d  -->    5 9 d 1
-2 6 a e  --/    a e 2 6
+2 6 a e         a e 2 6
 3 7 b f         f 3 7 b
 ```

-INVERSE SHIFT ROWS:
+####INVERSE SHIFT ROWS:
 ```
 0 4 8 c         0 4 8 c
-1 5 9 d  __\    d 1 5 9
+1 5 9 d  -->    d 1 5 9
-2 6 a e  --/    a e 2 6
+2 6 a e         a e 2 6
 3 7 b f         7 b f 3
 ```

-MIX COLUMNS multiplies the block by a very special matrix. (see "mar").
-Multiply as a normal matrix in GF(2^8).
+###MIX COLUMNS multiplies the block by a very special matrix. (see "mar").
+Multiply
+as a normal matrix in GF(2^8).
 Interestingly, the matrix is such that the the inverse is simply the same matrix cubed, making inv_mix_columns() just three successive applications of mix_columns()

-ADD ROUND KEY adds a round key derived using the Rijndael key schedule algorithm to the block mod 2, (yep, it's an XOR).
+###ADD ROUND KEY adds a round key derived using the Rijndael key schedule algorithm
+to the block mod 2, (yep, it's an XOR).
 The round-keys can be pre-computed once the key is known, but I am just a tad lazy and don't feel like optimizing it, so my implementation computes it every time.
 I hope it will be forgiven in light of